dolano-tours/web-statics/README.md

 # Dolano Web Statics

-serve a static files for all dolano websites
+serve a static files for all dolano website